jarrarhaider1214/docs/pages/user-guide/overview/cloudplex-features/cloudplex-features.md

 CloudPlex Ultramesh is full of advanced features, some of the major ones are listed below.

-### Assessment & Evaluation

-Users can also run tests on the new services or the new version of services before taking those services live into production.
-This can even be done without affecting the existing users.
-Using this feature, you can check the health and telemetry of services before going live.

 ### CI/CD Integration

 Ultramesh also provides easy integration with all the major CI/CD tools.
 You can integrate that without even disrupting your existing development, testing and deployment processes.